chadokruse/meteor-coming-soon-email-capture/README.md

 ### Wishlist:

 1. Custom "thank you" landing page (after user clicks the email confirmation link)
-2. Move Github admin login button to a second page, accessible via an admin link on the main landing page (COMPLETED: See [separate_admin_page](https://github.com/chadokruse/meteor-coming-soon-email-capture/tree/separate_admin_page) branch.
-If using that branch, you need to install meteorite and add the router package.
+2. Move Github admin login button to a second page, accessible via an admin link on the main landing page (COMPLETED)
-`npm install -g meteorite`
-`mrt add router`

 ## Getting started